Request demo

 • Infrastructure-as-a-Service (IaaS): Infrastructure can be defined as on-premises devices or cloud-based services, like servers and storage.
 IaaS is an effective way to store credentials and information for cloud-based PAM, and to manage credentials with scalability.

-• PAM-as-a-Service (PAMaaS): When PAM is deployed in the cloud, third-party PAM providers can bring all the benefits of SaaS and IaaS to your cloud privileged access management solution.
+• PAM-as-a-Service (PAMaaS): When PAM is deployed in the cloud, third-party PAM providers can bring all the benefits and capabilities of SaaS and IaaS to your cloud privileged access management solution.
 PAMaaS providers, like SSH, can use hybrid cloud environments to ease the transition from legacy systems to a cloud-based PAMaaS approach.

 The Difference Between PAM in the Cloud and PAM for the Cloud